-- the 100% federal financing of the Extended Benefit (EB) program is scheduled to end on December 31, 2013; and - the authorization for the temporary Emergency Unemployment Compensation (EUC08) program ends the week ending on or before January 1, 2014.
+- Authorization for the temporary Emergency Unemployment Compensation (EUC08) program ends the week ending on or before January 1, 2014. - The 100% federal financing of the Extended Benefit (EB) program is scheduled to end on December 31, 2013; and - The temporary authorization for states to use three-year lookbacks with their EB triggers, which expires the week ending on or before December 31, 2013.